miriamspsantos/miriamspsantos/README.md

 We're the creators of **pandas-profiling**, **ydata-synthetic**, and **ydata-quality**, three open-source projects focused on producing **high-quality data** for machine learning applications.
 Contributions are welcome, just [check our GitHub](https://github.com/ydataai) to get started with those PRs!

 You can follow our updates on the [community blog](https://datacentricai.community) or [monthly newsletter](https://datacentricai.community/#newsletter).
 Feel free to get in touch!
-You can reach me at miriam.santos@ydata.ai or join me on our [Discord Server](https://discord.gg/mw7xjJ7b7s).
+You can reach me at community@ydata.ai or join me on our [Discord Server](https://discord.gg/mw7xjJ7b7s).

 ![footer:dcai](img/footer-dcai.png)